ViktorLaurens/MMMP/README.md

   - **Prioritized-RRT** (decoupled)

 ### Benchmarking and comparison Tools
 This repository includes a suite of tools designed to benchmark and compare the hybrid motion planning approach (CBS-PRM) against traditional methods.
-These tools help evaluate various aspects such as performance, efficiency, and overall effectiveness.
+These tools can be found in the ['experiments'](experiments) directory.
 Key features include:
+- **Scenario testing:** In the ... file, different scenarios are tested in which the scalability performance is observed by noting and comparing different performance metrics.
-- **Performance metrics:** Quantitative measurements to assess the effectiveness of different motion planning algorithms, including execution time, path length, and collision rates.
+- **Performance metrics:** The performance metrics are quantities which indicate various aspects of the performance and efficiency of different path planning algorithms.
+These metrics include execution time, path length, memory usage, and success rates.
-- **Comparative analysis:** Tools to perform side-by-side comparisons between the hybrid CBS-PRM approach and traditional coupled or decoupled methods, providing insights into strengths and weaknesses.
-- **Visualization tools:** Graphical representations and animations to illustrate the results of benchmark tests and facilitate a better understanding of the comparative performance.
+- **Visualization tools:** File sare included to plot the performance metrics of different algorithms to be able to compare and illustrate the results of benchmark tests and facilitate a better understanding of the comparative performance.
-- **Scenario testing:** Predefined and customizable test scenarios to evaluate how different planners handle various complex situations, such as dense environments or high-speed tasks.

 ### Trajectory generation
 The path planner computes a collision-free path in joint space consisting of the sequence of linear edges connecting waypoints.
 To ensure the path is collision-free, the planner assumes the robots move at a constant speed of equal magnitude along their paths.
 However, these zig-zag motions are impractical for real-world execution.